 In Locked mode, the DPLL is synchronized to an input clock.
 The frequency and phase of the output clock track the DPLL selected input clock.
 The bandwidth (BW) and damping factor are programmable and are used by the DPLL when locked to an input reference.
-Table 11 includes some common BW settings and their associated applications.
+The following table includes some common bandwidth settings and their associated applications.